MuhraHussain/Employee-Compensation-Analysis/README.md

 - [Recommendations](#recommendations)
 - [Key Focus Areas for Improvement](#key-focus-areas-for-improvement)

 ### Project Overview

 This project focuses on analyzing employee compensation data to uncover insights about salaries, benefits, and job roles.
 The process began with data cleaning and preparation in Excel to address formatting issues and ensure consistency.
 SQL was then used to perform in-depth analysis, including calculating average salaries, comparing compensation across job titles, identifying top earners, and more.
 The project demonstrates skills in data preprocessing, querying, and deriving actionable insights from structured data.

 ### Data Sources

-Employee Data: The dataset used for this analysis is the "employee_salaries.csv" file, containing information about the employees, their job titles, compensation details, etc.
+Employee Data: The dataset used for this analysis is the "Salaries.csv" file, containing information about the employees, their job titles, compensation details, etc. The "SF Salaries" dataset was found on Kaggle.
+The cleaned file is "employee_salaries.csv".

 ### Tools

 - Excel (Data cleaning and preparation)
 - SQL (Data analysis)

 ### Data Cleaning and Preparation

-This step was performed in Excel, with the detailed steps below:
+This step was performed in Excel, with summarized steps taken below:

 - Removed empty "Notes" column
 - Find and Replace [ ] with "NULL", "Not Provided" with "NULL"